RaymondRJones/Expense-Manager/README.md

 # Future Considerations

 There's several functions that could be broken into util functions to further simplify the code and improve the overall maintainability.
-However, these take more time to implement.
-So, they have to be left for the future.

 Also, it'd be nice to have a constants file that contains all of the text of common HTML.
 Like, HEADER="Expense Tracker" so it can be imported and reused into multiple places.
 Ideally this would be done for every instance of hard coded constants.
-Again, in the interest of time, these can't happen right now.
-But with more time, this would be a very good next step.